Code of Conduct

 Cheetah Paws are given spontaneously and randomly in recognition of students demonstrating manners/behaviors that have been identified as being important for a safe and supportive school environment.
-Cheetah Paws will be collected in the office and drawn for prizes or special activities with the principal.
+Cheetah Cheers are awarded for above and beyond efforts.
+Cheetah Cheers will be collected in the office and drawn for prizes or special activities with the principal.

 Phone Calls and Post Cards will be used to communicated positive student progress with parents and family members.